vladbph/cymatix-doc/README.md

         * 'Take me there'
 - ***`Expert systems support`*** Result of the dialog could be fed into a layer to process conversation outcome.
     * This is not NLU specific feature which enables platform utilization in any field of knowledge
+- Platform DOES NOT provide voice recognition servives

    ### So, Let's do it!
 # 'Hello Word' Example
 * Create and enter **hello** folder